-GPMP has a credit agreement for a revolving credit facility with a syndicate of banks led by Capital One, National Association (the "Capital One Credit Facility"), in an aggregate principal amount of up to \$500 million (the "Capital One Line of Credit").
-At GPMP's request, the Capital One Line of Credit can be increased up to \$700 million, subject to obtaining additional financing commitments from lenders or from other banks, and subject to certain terms as detailed in the Capital One Line of Credit. \$200 million of outstanding obligations under the Capital One Line of Credit was repaid in October 2021 with the proceeds from the Senior Notes offering described below.
+GPMP has a credit agreement for a revolving credit facility with a syndicate of banks led by Capital increased up to \$700 million, subject to obtaining additional financing commitments from lenders or from other banks, and subject to certain terms as detailed in the Capital One Line of Credit. \$200 million of outstanding obligations under the

-The Capital One Line of Credit bears interest, as elected by GPMP at: (a) LIBOR plus a margin of 2.25% to 3.25% or (b) a rate per annum equal to base rate plus a margin of 1.25% to 2.25%, which is equal to the greatest of (i) Capital One's prime rate, (ii) the one-month LIBOR plus 1.0%, and (iii) the federal funds rate plus 0.5%, subject to the definitions set in the agreement.
+One, National Association (the "Capital One Credit Facility"), in an aggregate principal amount of up to \$500 million (the "Capital One Line of Credit").
+At GPMP's request, the Capital One Line of Credit can be to 3.25% or (b) a rate per annum equal to base rate plus a margin of 1.25% to 2.25%, which is equal to the greatest of (i) Capital One's prime rate, (ii) the one-month LIBOR plus 1.0%, and (iii) the federal funds rate plus 0.5%, subject to the definitions set in the agreement.
 The margin is determined according to a formula in the Capital One Line of Credit that depends on GPMP's leverage.
 As of September 30, 2021, \$0.7 million of letters of credit were outstanding under the Capital One Credit Facility.